AmyMialeeMods/trailier/README.md

 - Torchflowers can be lit with a flint and steel to create a new light source, a Torchspark.
 - Pitcher Pods can grow more than one Pitcher Plant.
 - Pitcher Plants act as a water source, filling nearby cauldrons with water and hydrating farmland.
+- Sniffer Eggs won't grow unless they're on a hatch speed booster such as moss, so they can be used for building without hatching.
 - Sniffers can be ridden by up to 3 players at once, and the player in front can put a torchflower seed on a stick to control it.
 - Camels can now pick up nearby friendly entities like a boat, and carry them along.
 You can shift click on a camel to have it drop the entities off.
 - Signs can be scraped with an axe to remove wax.